 Skinship was established in 1995, and was run from our home in Essex.
 Ben Elton and Dr Mark Porter are our patrons.
 In 2001 we moved to a wonderful cottage in Dumfries and Galloway.
 We had fallen in love with the place when we honeymooned in Scotland.
 I recognise that some people living with a skin condition can benefit from emotional and/or psychological support, as there is still an enormous amount of stigma attached to living with a disfiguring skin condition.
 A lot of people who phone the helpline have become very introspective about their skin, and I feel incredibly fortunate to be able to help.
 I was overwhelmed in November last year when I was honoured as the ‘Unsung Hero’ at the Scottish Health Awards for my work.

 Although I spend most of my time talking with people about their skin problems, I do manage to put my own condition on the back-burner and am very fortunate indeed that since I was diagnosed all those years ago, my lymphoma has not progressed.
-Over the years the Lymphoma Association has referred well over 100 people with this incredibly rare cancer to me and some of them have become close personal friends.
+Over the years Lymphoma Action has referred well over 100 people with this incredibly rare cancer to me and some of them have become close personal friends.

 Finally, I would like to add that many years ago I needed support, and turned to Lymphoma Action.
 I will never forget just how useful that was for me, and I will always be grateful.
 I would encourage others in need to do the same.’